VD44/Quick-NLP/README.md

 ```bash
 $ bash get_data.sh snli
 ```
 The transformer classification model is applied to this task.
-It uses the pretrained language model params from https://github.com/openai/finetune-transformer-lm.
+It uses the pre-trained language model params from https://github.com/openai/finetune-transformer-lm.
 These weights can be downloaded using:
 ```bash
 $ bash get_data.sh pretrained_lm
 # and then train